Indian hospitals swamped by coronavirus as countries promise aid | Health

 Indian hospitals swamped by coronavirus as countries promise aid

-In the western diamond industry hub of Surat, five COVID-19 patients died following a hospital blaze on Sunday after rescue workers moved them to hospitals with few beds in intensive care units, a municipal official told Reuters.
-Earlier, Prime Minister Narendra Modi had urged all citizens to get vaccinated and exercise caution, while hospitals and doctors put out urgent notices saying they were unable to cope with the rush of patients.
+Following a fire at a hospital in the western diamond industry hub of Surat, five COVID-19 patients died after being moved to other hospitals that lacked space in their intensive care units, a municipal official told Reuters.
+Earlier, Prime Minister Narendra Modi had urged all citizens to get vaccinated and exercise caution, while hospitals and doctors put out urgent notices saying they were unable to cope with the influx.

 "If you've never been to a cremation, the smell of death never leaves you," Vipin Narang, a political science professor at Massachusetts Institute of Technology (MIT) in the United States, said on Twitter.
 "My heart breaks for all my friends and family in Delhi and India going through this hell."